 However, the introduction of bitcode means developers will no longer upload a singular binary file, but an intermediate representation of a compiled program.
 This will be compiled on demand when installed by the user.
 Compilation occurs by Apple identifying the device it is being installed onto, picking the assets required for that particular device, and compiling them into a file ready for the user to install.

-This feature works along with the rest of the two processes to ensure that the size of the app is kept to the minimum.
+This feature works along with the rest of the two processes to ensure that the size of the app is kept to a minimum.

-One of the biggest advantages of this process is ensuring that 8GB and 16GB iPhones and iPads remain relevant, which is particularly important as developers and brands target emerging markets.
-App thinning will enable mobile app developers to continue making apps for these devices, whilst enabling users to access more apps on their devices at a time.
+While those with top-end iPhone XS and XS Maxes might not be so concerned, one of the biggest advantages of this process is ensuring that 8GB and 16GB iPhones and iPads remain relevant, particularly important as developers and brands target emerging markets.
+The introduction of app thinning enabled mobile app developers to continue making apps for these devices, whilst enabling users to access more apps on their devices at a time.

 Did you know that using Django Model Managers can speed up development time?